Czech Republic: Music

 The musical tradition of the Czech lands arose from the first church hymns, whose first evidence is suggested at the break of the 10th and 11th centuries.
 Some pieces of Czech music include two chorales, which in their time performed the function of anthems: "Lord, Have Mercy on Us" and the hymn "Saint Wenceslaus" or "Saint Wenceslaus Chorale".
 The authorship of the anthem "Lord, Have Mercy on Us" is ascribed by some historians to Saint Adalbert of Prague (sv.Vojtěch), bishop of Prague, living between 956 and 997.

 The wealth of musical culture lies in the classical music tradition during all historical periods, especially in the Baroque, Classicism, Romantic, modern classical music and in the traditional folk music of Bohemia, Moravia and Silesia.
 Since the early era of artificial music, Czech musicians and composers have been influenced the folk music of the region and dance.

-Czech music can be considered to have been "beneficial" in both the European and worldwide context, several times co-determined or even determined a newly arriving era in musical art, above all of Classical era, as well as by original attitudes in Baroque, Romantic and modern classical music.
-Some Czech musical works are The Bartered Bride, New World Symphony, Sinfonietta and Jenůfa.
+Czech music can be considered to have been contributed strongly to the development of music in both the European and worldwide contexts, having several times co-determined or even determined a newly arriving era in musical art, above all of the Classical era, as well as by original attitudes in Baroque, Romantic and modern classical music.
+Czech music burst onto the world stage in the romantic era beginning with the works of Bedřich Smetana who is often considered the 'father of Czech music'.
+Some Czech musical works are The Bartered Bride (Smetana), New World Symphony (Dvořák), and Sinfonietta and Jenůfa by Janáček.

 A music festival in the country is Prague Spring International Music Festival of classical music, a permanent showcase for performing artists, symphony orchestras and chamber music ensembles of the world.

 Theatre

 The roots of Czech theatre can be found in the Middle Ages, especially in the cultural life of the Gothic period.
 In the 19th century, the theatre played a role in the national awakening movement and later, in the 20th century, it became a part of modern European theatre art.
 The original Czech cultural phenomenon came into being at the end of the 1950s.
 This project called Laterna magika, resulting in productions that combined theater, dance, and film in a poetic manner, considered the first multimedia art project in an international context.

-A drama is Karel Čapek's play R.U.R., which introduced the word "robot".
+One drama is Karel Čapek's play R.U.R., which introduced the word "robot".

 The country has a tradition of puppet theater.
 In 2016, Czech and Slovak Puppetry was included on the UNESCO Intangible Cultural Heritage Lists.